ryanvilbrandt/commission_tracker/src/user_help.md

-Welcome to the help guide for the Commission Tracker for Hosts!
+Welcome to the help guide for the Commission Tracker for Artists!

-As an Artist, our hope is that the Commission Tracker will help you manage your commissions queues during busy streams!
+We hope that our Commission Tracker will help you manage your commissions queues during busy streams!

 ## Commission Queues